-The corresponding BF multiplication is proposed as presented in Algorithm~\ref{algo:ddmulbf}.
-This algorithm can be interpreted as performing all necessary multiplications, followed by arranging error-handling steps in a branch-free manner.
+The corresponding BF multiplication is presented as Algorithm~\ref{algo:ddmulbf}.
+This algorithm can be interpreted as performing all necessary multiplications, followed by arranging the error-handling steps in a branch-free manner.

-Consequently, the BF variants of DW addition and multiplication involve no fewer floating-point operations than their conventional counterparts, and---as will be discussed subsequently---no measurable performance benefit was observed under the current default DW arithmetic.
-Therefore, in the benchmark tests reported as follows, DD arithmetic employs the conventional (nonBF) implementations unless otherwise stated; only TD and QD arithmetic utilize the BF algorithms presented hereafter.
+Consequently, the BF variants of DW addition and multiplication involve no fewer floating-point operations than their conventional counterparts.
+In addition, as discussed in the subsequent sections, they exhibit no measurable performance benefit under the current default DW arithmetic.
+Therefore, in the following benchmark tests, DD arithmetic employs conventional (non-BF) implementations unless otherwise stated; only TD and QD arithmetic utilize the BF algorithms presented hereafter.